 Erasmus+ Application Procedure (study)

-Once the international office of your faculty has selected you, you will receive an email with information about the application procedure.
+Once the international office of your faculty has selected you for an Erasmus+ grant, you will receive an email with information about the application procedure.
 In order to prepare yourself for this, we have briefly described the process on this page.

 - Start application process ‘stay abroad’ in Osiris